Trailer Park Mystery Drinks: Cocktails and Mocktails for Your Murder Mystery Night

 How many drinks should I make per person?

 Plan for three drinks per person over three hours.
-Some people drink more, some drink less.
-This average works well.
+Some people drink more, some less.
 Make extra of popular drinks and less of complicated ones.

 Do I need to be a good bartender?